AjaiJA/AjaiJA/README.md

 ### Hi there 👋
   😄I'm Ajai.

-  - 🌱 I’m currently learning Data Structures and LINUX.
+  - 🌱  currently learning Data Structures and LINUX.
-  - 🔭 I’m currently pursuing my ***MCA*** at PSG College of Technology, Coimbatore.
+  - 🔭  currently pursuing my ***MCA*** at **PSG College of Technology**, Coimbatore.
-  - 💬 I’m looking to collaborate with people, Who are ready to help each other.
+  - 💬  looking to collaborate with people, Who are ready to help each other.
-  - 🤔 I'm looking for Experienced people who can guide me through the path which i want to be.
+  - 🤔  seeking for Experienced people who can guide me through the path which i want to be.
   - 🥅  2021 Aims: To Learn Linux, Dart and AngularJS...
   - ⚡  Focusing on something.

 #### 📫 How to reach me:<br>